alexgood1/POPOS-of-SF/README.md

 https://alexgood1.github.io/POPOS-of-SF/

-A map to all of San Francisco's Privately Owned Public Open Spaces, mapping out the user's location to each listing.
+A map of every San Francisco Privately Owned Public Open Space, with directions from user's location to all 78 listings.